 OSHA, or the threat of going to OSHA, can be used to tackle specific workplace health and safety problems.

-A family friendly workplace policy would allow workers to be absent due to a sick child, to care for a sick or dying family member, attending school conferences, or taking a family member to the doctor.
+A family friendly workplace policy would allow workers to be absent due to a sick child, care for a sick or dying family member, attend school conferences, or take a family member to the doctor.
 Not having to worry about being fired or disciplined decreases or eliminates the stress.

 Because most employers are not family friendly, many states have passed their own “Family Medical Leave Acts” which supplement the federal law.
 These state laws often provide time for taking children to school conferences or the doctor.
 UE Locals should check to see if their state has a FMLA law.
 If not, this should be put on the union’s political action agenda.